naym00/python_flask_api_swagger/README.md

 - [x] Install XAMPP

 ## Step 1 Database:
-- [x] create a database named in hotel_database and then import hotel_database.sql
+- [x] Create a database named in hotel_database and then import hotel_database.sql<br />
-Note: If the data_from_web.sql doesn't work then create table using the query bellow
+Note: If the hotel_database.sql doesn't work then create table using the query bellow
 ```
 CREATE TABLE hotel_database.hotel_information (
   id int(11) NOT NULL AUTO INCREMENT,